|

 43.

-42. Sooley's work buddies were hesitant to try skimming open water at first, but quickly got the hang of it using Maffer's 500ss REV.
+42. Sooley's work buddies were hesitant to try skimming open water at first, but quickly got the hang of it riding Maffer's 500ss REV.

 41.

-40. A little damp but none the worse for wear!
+40. The boys were a little damp but none the worse for wear!

 39.